ethereum/consensus-specs/specs/altair/beacon-chain.md

 def get_sync_committee(state: BeaconState, epoch: Epoch) -> SyncCommittee:
     """
     Return the sync committee for a given ``state`` and ``epoch``.

+    ``SyncCommittee`` contains an aggregate pubkey that enables resource-constrained clients to save some computation when verifying the sync committee's signature.

+    ``SyncCommittee`` can also contain duplicate pubkeys, when ``get_sync_committee_indices`` returns duplicate indices.
+Implementations must take care when handling optimizations relating to aggregation and verification in the presence of duplicates.
     """
     indices = get_sync_committee_indices(state, epoch)
     pubkeys = [state.validators[index].pubkey for index in indices]